minio/minio-go/README.md

 ## Quick Start Example - File Uploader

-This example program connects to an object storage server, makes a bucket on the server and then uploads a file to the bucket.
+This example program connects to an object storage server, creates a bucket and uploads a file to the bucket.